DataDog/kics/documentation/rules/terraform/azure/storage_account_not_using_latest_tls_encryption_version.md

 ### Description

- To ensure data transmitted to and from Azure Storage Accounts remains protected, it is important to enforce the use of the latest supported TLS encryption protocol.
+ To ensure data transmitted to and from Azure storage accounts remains protected, it is important to enforce the use of the latest supported TLS encryption protocol.
 If the `min_tls_version` attribute is set to an outdated protocol such as `"TLS1_1"`, as seen below, the storage account may be vulnerable to known security exploits:

 ```
   min_tls_version = "TLS1_1"